sjayawardena/p2-capital-cities-quiz/README.md

 Wireframes were drawn up at the start to help with a rough plan for the layout of each screen (intro, game, end), and to brainstorm initial ideas on JavaScript functions/variables, and features of the site.

-The wireframes covered the intended mobile apperance of the site, as well as tablet, with the idea that the latter set of styling would apply to all screen sizes from tablet up.
+The wireframes covered the intended mobile appearance of the site, as well as tablet, with the idea that the latter set of styling would apply to all screen sizes from tablet up.

-In the end, some features from the wireframes were ommited for simplicity - namely the inputting of the user's name and the selection of difficulty level.
+In the end, some features from the wireframes were omitted for simplicity - namely the inputting of the user's name and the selection of difficulty level.

 ![Wireframe for intro screen](assets/images/screenshots-for-readme/project-2-wireframes-intro.png)
 ![Wireframe for game screen](assets/images/screenshots-for-readme/project-2-wireframes-game-screen.png)